Captives in American Indian Wars: Cultural differences

-Contrary to depictions in media, the Indigenous people of North America did not generally torture captives to death ritualistically; in fact, according to American historian and anthropologist Frederick Webb Hodge not only was human sacrifice rarer in North America than in the rest of the world, even the ritualistic sacrifice of animals was infrequent:
+Contrary to depictions in media, the Indigenous peoples of North America did not generally torture captives to death ritualistically; in fact, according to American historian and anthropologist Frederick Webb Hodge not only was human sacrifice rarer in North America than in the rest of the world, even the ritualistic sacrifice of animals was infrequent:

 Still more potent means of influencing the powers are offerings and sacrifices.
 On the whole, these are not so strongly developed in North America as they are in other parts of the world.
 In many regions human sacrifices were common—for instance, in Mexico and Yucatan—while in northern America they are known only in rare instances, as among the Pawnee.
 However, many cases of torture, particularly of self-torture, must be reckoned here (see Ordeals, Sun Dance).
 Other bloody sacrifices are also rare in North America.
 We may mention the sacrifice of the dog among the Iroquois.
 Only to a limited extent do we find the tendency of considering the killing of game as a bloody sacrifice.
 On the other hand, sacrifices of tobacco smoke, of corn, and of parts of food, of small manufactured objects, and of symbolic objects, are very common.
 These gifts may be offered to any of the supernatural powers with the intent of gaining their assistance and avoiding their enmity.

 In contrast to the Eastern Woodlands tribes, peoples of the Northwest Coast (encompassing the coastal regions of Oregon, Washington, British Columbia, and southeastern Alaska), enslaved war captives.
 Slaves were traded and were a valuable commodity.
 More importantly, enslaved captives were given as gifts during a potlatch ceremony to enhance the prestige of the gift giver.
 Some scholars believe that slaves performed major economic roles in this region and comprised a permanent social class and a significant proportion of the population, though this has proved to be controversial.